Up05/oi/README.md

 # Configuration

 The program is configured through source code.

 Entire configuration may be found in the `main.odin`.
-Simply edit it and rebuild -> reinstall/add to `PATH`
+Simply edit it and rebuild.

 This is only somewhat inspired by suckless software, since there is no patching, and I haven't figured out how to properly do source code config